nishidhaSri/spacestagram/README.md

 2. Please ensure that latest versions of "nodeJs" is installed on the system. "node -v" commands helps in ensuring that they are properly installed on the system.
 3. Use **"cd"** command to change to the project directory.
 4. Run **"npm install"** to install all the dependencies.
-5. You will need a **"config.js"** file in the root folder for the system to run successfully.
+5. You will need a **"config.js"** file in the src/ folder for the system to run successfully.
 An example for the config.js file has been written in exampleConfig.js.
 Modify the NASA API key value as you need and required before starting.
 6. Run **"yarn start"** to start a local server
 7. Visit http://localhost:3000/ in the browser to open the app.